bearkerb/tp/docs/UserGuide.md

 - Once marked, the job status will be updated in the display under any linked tenant.
 - If a job is marked by mistake, you can use the [`unmark`](#3-2-8-marking-job-as-not-completed-unmark) command to revert it to `Not Completed`.
 - `mark` will complete the job for all tenants linked to the job.
-- You can even mark a job not currently linked to any tenant, for cases where a job related to an unoccupied unit.
+- You can even mark a job not currently linked to any tenant, for cases where a job for cases where a job is related to an unoccupied unit.

 Examples:
 - `mark 2` updates the completion status of job number 2 of the job list to 'completed'.